Thigh Lift by Melissa Johnson MD, FACS

 Thigh Lift Plastic Surgery

-A thigh lift will remove unwanted excess skin and improve the contour of the upper thighs.
+A thigh lift, or thighplasty, removes unwanted excess skin and improves the contour of the upper thighs.
 For optimal results, you should be at an ideal body weight.
 If you are actively losing weight, we recommend your weight be stable before having a thigh lift.

 A medial thigh lift can be done with incisions in the groin area only if the excess skin is mild/moderate, or the incision may need to be carried down the medial aspect of the thigh down to the knee.
 The excess skin and fat are removed and the skin is redraped resulting in a smoother contour.
 Liposuction may be recommended in addition to excision of the excess skin to better contour the thighs

 Thigh lift before & after photos

 All photos are of procedures performed by Dr. Melissa Johnson